Northpointe Suite • An equivant product

-- Descriptive – Needs assessments identify and prioritize the barriers that can reduce the probability of a person reoffending.
-Identifying needs can guide decisions for case managers whose focus is on the scope and types of treatment interventions that would be of the most benefit to the person.
+- Descriptive – Needs assessments identify and prioritize the barriers to reducing the probability of a person reoffending.
+Identifying needs can guide decisions for case managers whose focus is on the scope and types of treatment interventions that would be the most beneficial to the person.

 RNA provide data outputs that may support the decision-making processes in a courtroom, but these tools do not replace the role of a judge or dictate a course of action during sentencing.